-Theorem 13.
+Now we can formulate our main theorem, which has Theorem 3, which we stated in the introduction, as an immediate corollary.
+THEOREM 13.
 Let the dimension n and the number k of objective functions be fixed.
-Moreover, let a degree D and two rational numbers $0 < \alpha \leq \beta$ be fixed.
-Then there exists a polynomial-time algorithm for the following problem.
-Given as input
+Moreover, let a degree D and two rational numbers $0 < \alpha \le \beta$ be fixed.
+Then, there exists a polynomial-time algorithm for the following problem.